diegopedrazas96/LaravelVuejobPortal/commit.md

-unread component created on 4/15/2018
+post model and database set on 4/20/2018